iuridiniz/drg-play/README.rst

-This project does not supports piracy or any illegal action, the use of this product must be stricly to play .drg files on plattaforms (notably Linux) that don't have a I-Doser to play the drg file
+This project does not supports piracy or any illegal action, the use of this product must be stricly to play .drg files on plattaforms (notably Linux) that don't have I-Doser to play the drg file

 I-Doser and I-Doser files (.drg) may be acquired at: